Koy Detmer

 Koy Dennis Detmer (born July 5, 1973) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Colorado Buffaloes.
 Detmer was selected by the Philadelphia Eagles in the seventh round of the 1997 NFL draft.
 He is the younger brother of former NFL quarterback and Heisman Trophy winner Ty Detmer.
+His son, Koy Detmer Jr., is the quarterbacks coach for the Michigan Wolverines.

 Early life

 Detmer played at Mission High School, in Mission, Texas.
 He led the Eagles to the 5A playoffs in 1990 and 1991.
 The 1990 team lost in the semifinals against eventual state champion Aldine Mustangs (54–21).
 With Detmer at quarterback, Mission High established a state record with 4,829 passing yards for a season in 1990.

 College career

-At Colorado, Detmer threw for 5,390 yards.
-He also set a school record in passing for 40 touchdowns.
+At Colorado, Detmer threw for 5,390 career yards.
+He also set a school record with 40 passing touchdowns.